-The motto “This is a marathon, not a sprint” is more aptly applied to the Tour de Ski than to almost any other race in the Cross-Country World Cup.
-Every year around New Year, the top athletes in Nordic skiing give their all in several stages.
-Last season, Harald Østberg Amundsen from Norway and, for the first time, Jessie Diggins from the USA demonstrated this impressively.
+There is hardly any other race in the Cross-Country World Cup to which the motto “This is a marathon, not a sprint” applies as well as it does to the Tour de Ski.
+Every year around New Year’s Eve, the top athletes in Nordic skiing give their all in several stages.
+Last season, Johannes Høsflot Klæbo and Therese Johaug (both Norway) demonstrated this impressively.
 They were crowned king and queen of the cross-country skiers at the end of the now world-famous climb.
 Reason enough for SnowTrex to explain the fascination of the “Tour de Ski” and introduce the athletes who have left their mark on this competition in the past.

 Please also note that by using our services and integrating the YouTube API Services, the YouTube Terms of Service and the YouTube API Services Terms apply and your use of our website is deemed to be acceptance of these terms.